 The reserves policy of Cornwall Music Service Trust has been reviewed by the Board of Trustees during the year.
 Free reserves are regarded as those unrestricted funds that have not been designated for any specific purpose.
-At 31 August 2017 the Company had free reserves of £224k.
+At 31 August 2020 the Company had free reserves of £45,845.

 The Board of Trustees have carefully considered the level of reserves appropriate to be held by Cornwall Music Service Trust necessary for contingencies and movements in working capital.
 Having regard to the likelihood of financial risks and mitigating factors including its group structure, it considers the maximum level of free reserves required to be the equivalent of 2 months of gross salary costs, approximately 17% of turnover.
+The trustees aim is to increase this to 4 months of gross salaries in the light of the effects of the Covid-19 pandemic.